291st Engineer Combat Battalion (United States)

+The battalion was activated at Camp Swift, Texas, on 29 March 1943, by the redesignation of the 2nd Battalion, 52nd Engineer Regiment.

 Commanded by Colonel David E. Pergrin, it earned a Presidential Citation for its performance in the Ardennes, blowing up bridges and fighting as infantry in helping stunt the German advance towards Antwerp.
-Scouting parties of 291st discovered 17 survivors of the Malmedy massacre on 17 December 1944.
+Scouting parties of the 291st discovered 17 survivors of the Malmedy massacre on 17 December 1944.
 After nearly a month of grueling counter measures against the initial Panzer forces led by Joachim Peiper, the battalion's C Company returned to Malmedy to discover the bodies of 86 murdered US GIs frozen under a thick blanket of snow on 14 January 1945.